RandyParedis/autoplay/README.md

 The current functionality is almost nonexistant.
 It nowadays only plays the _Ode to Joy_ from Beethoven.

+## Execution
+To execute `autoplay`, one simply has to execute the executable `autoplayer`.
+This will allow the user to add certain flags and fetch some options.
+For more info, please execute `autoplayer` with the flag `-h` or `--help`.

 ## Installation
 The installation of the project is rather simple.
 Just clone this repository and compile via `cmake`.
 That's all there is to it.
 Oh, don't forget to clone the dependencies (